 The FLT4825 is the genuine replacement filter from GermGuardian.
 It includes both the HEPA filter and an active carbon filter section, too.
 While the genuine replacement filter is only around $30+, you can save money by buying 3rd party replacement filters.

 Expect to replace a filter after about 6-8 months; however, this depends greatly on use.
-For example, if you’re a smoker or have indoor pets you can definitely expect to replace the filter when reminded.
-For lighter use the life will be extended even further.
+For example, if you’re a smoker or have indoor pets you can expect to replace the filter when reminded.

 Replacement filters cost around $30 (or a bit over that) for the genuine GermGuardian brand.
 However, 3rd party budget models are available which contain 1 less expensive filter or 2 filters in the box.
 If you’re concerned about maintenance costs that’s a great option.